TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 }
 ```

-**ðŸ’­ Intuition Behind the Approach:**
+**💭 Intuition Behind the Approach:**
 - Instead of merging, we search for the correct partition such that:
-  * All left side elements â‰¤ all right side elements.
+  * All left side elements ≤ all right side elements.
   * Once partition is valid, median comes from edges.
-- This uses the fact both arrays are sorted â†’ binary search works.
+- This uses the fact both arrays are sorted → binary search works.

 **Complexity (Time & Space):**
 - Time:
   * O(log(min(m,n))) because we binary search only the smaller array.
-  * Itâ€™s optimal because we avoid touching all elements.
+  * It’s optimal because we avoid touching all elements.
 - Space:
-  * O(1) â€” no extra space.
+  * O(1) — no extra space.

 ### Approach 4: K-th Element via Binary Search Recursion

 **Idea:**
 - We find the k-th element using recursive shrinking.
 - Median =
-  * odd â†’ kth element
+  * odd → kth element
-  * even â†’ avg of k and k+1.
+  * even → avg of k and k+1.

 **Java Code:**
 ```java